 Students describe Steenbergen’s Bible class as a hazard to do something they revel in throughout the school day – Cole Wilson, who took the elegance in a preceding semester, likened analyzing the Bible in school to getting the chance to shoot hoops for the duration of health club magnificence.

 “I like analyzing the Bible besides,” agreed Mattie Coomer, who additionally took the elegance.
 “As a Christian, I accept as true with the Bible; it’s a residing ebook – if God is a dwelling God, he’s going to talk through his word on every occasion you open up the Bible.
 It’s extra critical than some other e-book I might be studying.”

-There isn’t any study room set of Bibles for each scholar, no encouragement to down load a Bible app on their smartphones.
-He in no way assigns chapters or verses to study.
-Instead, he stated, he summarizes biblical stories for them and focuses elegance time on highlighting connections among the Bible and cutting-edge existence.
+There isn’t any study room set of Bibles for each scholar, no encouragement to download a Bible app on their smartphones.
+He is in no way assigns chapters or verses to study.
+Instead, he summarizes biblical stories for them and focuses on highlighting connections among the Bible and cutting-edge existence.

 During one elegance this spring, he spent a maximum of the hour-and-a-half length on a sport wherein students guessed which topic from the Gospel of Matthew or which blessing from the Beatitudes that Steenbergen intended to connect to when he performed clips from u.
 S. Songs and Disney films.

-His consistent message all through the sport turned into that scholars need to draw ethical instructions from the Gospels.
+His consistent message throughout the sport turned into that scholars need to draw ethical instructions from the Gospels.